-Unit Brief Description Component 1 Portfolio of work: Personal Study This unit provides the candidates with the opportunity to produce a portfolio concentrating on portraiture and offers an opportunity to make an in-depth personal response to a theme of their own choice.
-All work should demonstrate a high skill level regarding the equipment being manipulated as well as an understanding of photographic practice.
+Unit Brief Description Component 1 Portfolio of work: Personal Investigation and related study This unit provides the candidates with the opportunity to produce two elements: (i) a portfolio of practical photographic work demonstrating their creative and technical intention with a personal response to a theme formulated by the student in collaboration with their teacher.(ii)A related study : an extended response of a guided minimum of 1000 words.
+All work should demonstrate a high skill level of handling of equipment both digitally and film/darkroom based as well as the ability to locate ideas within historical and contemporary photographic practice.
 Component 2 Externally Set Topic The examination board will select and send to the School a number of topics for research and development from the 1st of February as in Unit 1.
 From this paper candidates are expected to choose one starting point from which they will generate appropriate work for submission.